MSUSEL/reu-2023-snort/LABNOTES.md

 ### Copied Community Rules into Custom Rules

--Copied the community rules into the local rules file by using the vi command :r */rules/snort3-community.rules* -From there you can modify and experiment with community rules
+- Copied the community rules into the local rules file by using the vi command :r */rules/snort3-community.rules*
+- From there you can modify and experiment with community rules